Council on the Ageing

 Tsao Foundation has been working with HelpAge International since 1996 and became a HelpAge global network member in 2004.

 Established in 1986, HelpAge Sri Lanka is a NGO that raises awareness of the contributions older people's make to society.
 They believe that older people must enjoy full rights to healthcare, social services and economic and physical security.

 HelpAge Sri Lanka has worked on a number of projects including Adopt-A-Granny and programmes to increase older people's participation in their communities.

 HelpAge Sri Lanka sponsored the first dementia care centre in the country and also provides eye care facilities and free cataracts surgeries at a number of local eye care centres.

 As a member of the HelpAge global network, HelpAge Sri Lanka has contributed to a number of network events such Age Demands Action.

-In December 2009, HelpAge Sri Lanka and HelpAge International became Sisters after signing a declaration aligning their vision, mission, values, and visual identity.
+In December 2009, HelpAge Sri Lanka aligned its vision, mission, values, and visual identity with HelpAge International.